Aaron has also continued to work as a paramedic throughout his degree, gaining further experience in rural and remote Queensland.

-Aaron Scolyer said he had received great support and mentoring at JCU and he urged other Indigenous students to surround themselves with strong role models.
+Aaron says he has received great support and mentoring at JCU and he urged other Indigenous students to surround themselves with strong role models.

 “We all want to do something with our lives that's going to matter and medicine is a pathway that can do that.
 Stay focused, keep your eye on the prize and surround yourself with positive people.”